 - The fuel tank is located in the middle of the keel.
 Prevent damage to the fuel lines. - The components of the tank, the fuel filter (if available) and the fuel tank valves are located under the driver's seat.
-The EPA fuel system is equipped with an automatic fuel valve. - The inlet pipe for fuel is located in the starboard side of the deck. - If the boat has been equipped with an extra diesel tank, the inlet pipe and tank are located forward.
+The fuel system is equipped with a manual fuel valve. - The inlet pipe for fuel is located in the port side of the deck.

 - (1) Fuel filter (if available, depending on the engine selection)

-- (2) Fuel tank
+- (2) Fuel inlet fitting

-- (3) Automatic fuel valve
+- (3) Manual fuel valve

-- (4) Fuel inlet fitting
+- (4) Fuel tank

-- (5) Diesel tank inlet fitting (under hatch)

-- (6) Diesel tank

-4.2.9.1 Refueling the boat
+4.2.8.1 Refueling the boat